 Git

-Companies of all shapes and sizes — from startups to large, well-established corporations — turn to Git as a tool in software development.
+Companies of all shapes and sizes — from startups to large, well-established corporations — turn to Git as a tool in custom software development.
 This is an open-source version control system, also known as a VCS, that allows you to save your work and keep track of changes.

 Essentially, you will be able to save so-called “snapshots” of your work.
 If you need to go back to previous versions or histories of your project, you can easily do so, all thanks to Git.
 In contrast to many other version control systems, you can work on various branch versions all at the same time and merge them.